mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL04 - Curves.md

     Therefore, the fourth control point is P₃ = (6,9).
     ```

+### Problem 08

-- You are going to draw 3 cubic Bézier curves joined together to form a single smooth composite curve.
+You are going to draw 3 cubic Bézier curves joined together to form a single smooth composite curve.
 You have already decided upon the control points for the first and last Bézier curves:
 First Bézier curve (Curve A):
 A0 = (0, 0), A1 = (1, 2), A2 = (2, 2), A3 = (3, 0)
 Third Bézier curve (Curve C):